MillionConcepts/wwu_spec/vnirsd_local_installation_guide.md

 to ```127.0.0.1:8000``` in your browser of choice to use the VNIRSD.
 Don't close that terminal while you're still using the VNIRSD, or the application will also close.
-When you're ready to close or restart the VNIRSD, you can simply terminate that process (with CTRL+C or by closing the terminal) -- it doesn't need to be closed in any especially graceful way.
+When you're ready to close or restart the VNIRSD, you can simply terminate that process (with CTRL/CMD+C or by closing the terminal) -- it doesn't need to be closed in any especially graceful way.

 *Reminder: if you get error messages, make sure you have activated the